podlove/podlove-web-player/podlove-web-player/readme.txt

 1. Podlove Web Player in full swing, using the chapters table to jump to different section of the audio source.
 2. Podlove Web Player in chapters hidden and timecontrol-bar visible view.
+3. Podlove Web Player Options

 == Changelog ==

+= 2.0.10 =
+* wordpress.org has some problems with the last commit
+* sorry for the inconvenience

 = 2.0.9 =
 * sorry for the mp4 chaps bug